sybrew/the-seo-framework/readme.txt

 TODO translatepress multilingual sitemap?
 Is this possible?
 See backlogged emails with them.

-TODO to the snippets zipper, wrap the plugin inside its namesake folder so that WordPress won't assume the location based on filename, which can be appended (1) to if downloaded for a second time.

 TODO test image type support and warn users about Facebook not supporting webp (etc.)?

 TODO validate the URL field before showing an image preview?